-The Windows ASIO driver and Universal Control installer for macOS and Windows are available for download from your My PreSonus user account.
-To begin, you must first visit http://my.presonus.com, create or log into your user account, and register your Studio-series interface.
-Once registered, all software downloads will be available from within your My PreSonus user account, including Studio One Artist and the Studio Magic bundle.
+The Universal Control installers for macOS and Windows are available from your My PreSonus user account.
+The Windows installer also includes the Windows ASIO driver.
+No driver installation is necessary for macOS.
+To begin, you must first visit http://my.presonus.com, create or log into your user account, and register your Studio 24c.
+Once registered, all software downloads will be available from within your My PreSonus user account including Studio One Artist and the Studio Magic bundle.